arthur-debert/txtx/README.md

 - **TxtDoc Dark**: A dark theme optimized for TxtDoc syntax
 - **TxtDoc Light**: A light theme optimized for TxtDoc syntax

+For information on how to customize these themes or create your own, see the [VSCode Theme Customization Primer](docs/vscode-theme-primer.md).

 To activate a theme:

 1. Press `Ctrl+K Ctrl+T` or go to File > Preferences > Color Theme